HewlettPackard/oneview-sdk-ruby/README.md

    Cert added to '/home/users/user1/.oneview-sdk-ruby/trusted_certs.cer'
  ```

+## License
+This project is licensed under the Apache 2.0 license.
+Please see [LICENSE](LICENSE) for more info.

 ## Contributing and feature requests
 **Contributing:** You know the drill.
 Fork it, branch it, change it, commit it, and pull-request it.
 We are passionate about improving this project, and glad to accept help to make it better.